westberliner/checksum/README.md

 ------------

 - Copy the checksum folder in the app directory of owncloud.
+- If not already done, rename the app-folder to "checksum" - causes overwise an sql error.
 - Enable this app in the admin interface.